 - Put the coconut oil, beeswax and olive oil in a double boiler.
 Melt on medium heat.

-- Add the comfrey and simmer on low for around 2 hours.
+- Add the comfrey and simmer on low for 1 hour if using comfrey leaves and 2 hours if using comfrey roots.
 Make sure to stir a few times during the process.

-- Strain the mixture into a bowl through a cheesecloth.
+- Strain the mixture into a bowl through a cheesecloth making sure to squeeze out all the oil.

 - Let cool for a few minutes.